-- 1. To find the deflection of statically determinate and statically indeterminate beams. - 2.
-To find the critical load for columns with axial and eccentric axial loading - 3.
-To calculate the stresses in thin and thick cylinders and to calculate the stresses in beams of rectangular, circular and trapezoidal cross sections. - 4.
+- 1. To find the deflection of statically determinate and to find the critical load for columns with axial and eccentric axial loading. - 2.
+To find the deflection of statically indeterminate beams and draw the SF & BM diagrams. - 3.
+To calculate the stresses in thin and thick cylinders and to calculate the stresses in curved beams of rectangular, circular and trapezoidal cross sections. - 4.
 To calculate the position of shear centre and to determine the centrifugal stresses in rotating disc.

 DEFLECTIONS OF BEAMS: Introduction, Differential Equations of the Deflection Curve, Deflections by Integration of the Bending Moment Equation.
 Moment Area Method, Macaulay's Method.
+(9)